-How Kurt Cobain Inspired This Classic '90s Film...
+How Kurt Cobain inspired the plot of this 90s movie

 Now it's seems 1995 film about saving a record store has a closer connection to grunge than we thought, as it's emerged a major part of its plot was inspired by Nirvana's Kurt Cobain.

-As Huffington Post reports, 8 April sees die-hard fans celebrate "Rex Manning Day," - which in the film is the day the cheesy crooner who is detested by the Record Store and its workers is set to make an appearance
+As Huffington Post reports, every 8th of April sees die-hard fans celebrate "Rex Manning Day," - which in the film is the day the cheesy crooner who is detested by the Record Store and its workers is set to make an appearance.

 Now, according to Ethan Embry, who played Mark in the film, the dismal day was chosen specifically because it was the day that Cobain was found dead, having tragically lost his life to suicide.